-12. If there are not enough funds to pay all the 7003 Basic Support payments, al schools receive a payment based upon equal proration.
+12. If there are not enough funds to pay all the 7003 Basic Support full funding payments, all schools receive a payment based upon equal proration.
 13. The two factors used to determine a school district's need for 7003 Basic Support payments are: 1) the percentage of Federal students in ADA, and 2) the percentage of the general operating expenditures that the full funding payment represents.
 14. School districts that qualify for Section 7002 base their payment calculations on the value of the land when it was taken off the tax rolls by the Federal Government.
 15. For 7003 Basic Support payments, students who reside off Federal property and whose parents are civilians employed on Federal property may be counted if these students number at least 1,000 in ADA and/or these students represent at least 10 percent of the total ADA of the school district.
 16. The LOT percentage is the degree of "need", as defined by Congress, that a school district has for Impact Aid funds, with the highest "need" at 100 percent.
-17. States are not allowed to reduce state aid to an Impact Aid district unless the state has been approved to do so by the U.S. Department of Education.
+17. States are not allowed to reduce state aid to an Impact Aid district.
 18. Impact Aid payments are first sent to the State Education Agency, and the SEA distributes the funds to eligible LEAs within the state.
 19. Section 7002 property is eligible if it was aquired by the Federal Government after 1935.
 20. A Section 7002 payment is based on a percentage of local and industry taxes 21.
 A school district with 75 percent Federal students and a budget comprised of 50 percent Impact Aid would have a LOT percentage of 125 percent.